TaylorDesilets/K-Dimensional-Random-Response-Code/README.md

 I will go over Each File in this Repository and each of their purposes.
 ---
 ### 1. RRAlgorithm.py: Implementation of Privatization Mechanism
 This module simulates, privatizes, and estimates a multinomial logistic regression (MLR) model under a $k$-class randomized response mechanism.
-It also includes Fisher information–based inference for improved uncertainty quantification.
+It also includes Fisher information inference for quantifying uncertainty.

 ### Main Functions

 - **`make_rr_k_matrix(k, epsilon)`**
   Constructs the $k \times k$ randomized response matrix $P$.
-  - Diagonal: probability of reporting the true label
-  - Off-diagonal: probability of misreporting
-  - Smaller $\epsilon$ → stronger privacy
+  - Smaller $\epsilon$ → stronger privacy & worse utility

 - **`multinomial_probs(X, B)`**
   Computes class probabilities from a multinomial logistic regression model (last class as baseline).